microsoft/LightGBM/docs/Installation-Guide.rst

 Windows
 ~~~~~~~

-On Windows LightGBM can be built using
+On Windows, LightGBM can be built using

 - **Visual Studio**;